Environmental Benefits from Your Lawn

 - Up to 90% of the weight of a grass plant is in the root system.
 This makes grass very efficient at preventing erosion, and in removing soil particles from silty water.

-It's great to know how the forces of nature work to keep our world clean and beautiful and healthful.
+The forces of nature work to keep our world clean and beautiful and healthful.
 The plant world and the animal kingdom depend on one another.
-The time and effort you put into keeping your lawn and landscape thriving payback in several ways: in cooling and cleaning the environment, in adding value to your home, and in creating an inviting useful living space for you and your family.
+The time and effort you put into keeping your lawn and landscape thriving pay back in cooling and cleaning the environment, in adding value to your home, and in creating an inviting useful living space for you and your family.

 A BEAUTIFUL LAWN AND LANDSCAPE ADD VALUE TO YOUR HOME

 A recent Gallup Survey reported that a beautiful well-maintained lawn and landscape add 15 percent to a home's value according to buyers.
-Realtors also note that the first impression of the outside or "curb view" of a property is very important.
-Appraisers also report that a well-maintained lawn and landscape adds to the value of the home.
+Realtors and appraisers also note that the first impression of the outside or "curb view" of a property is very important and adds to the value of the home.

 THE WORLD'S SECOND BEST FILTER